2-6-4

 Under the Whyte notation for the classification of steam locomotives, a 2-6-4 locomotive has two leading wheels, six coupled driving wheels and four trailing wheels.
-This arrangement is commonly called Adriatic.

 Overview

 With only a few known exceptions, the Adriatic wheel arrangement was usually used on tank locomotives, for which various suffixes to indicate the type of tank would be added to the wheel arrangement, for example 2-6-4T for an engine with side-tanks.

 Tender locomotives

 The earliest known example was the South African Class 6Z, designed by Cape Government Railways (CGR) Chief Locomotive Superintendent Hazlitt Beatty in 1901.
 The first engines of the class were modified 2-6-2 Prairie locomotives which were equipped with two-axle trailing bogies.
 In 1902, more were placed in service, but built with the 2-6-4 wheel arrangement.
 The latter were the first known tender locomotives in the world to be built with this wheel arrangement.